|

 (Bolet's later recording with the Nürnberg Symphony Orchestra

-and conductor Ainslee Cox did not meet the same balance and intensity.)
+and conductor Ainslee Cox for the Colosseum label did not meet

 The

-cover of Remington R-199-182: Jorge Bolet, piano, playing Sergey
+cover of Remington R-199-182: Jorge Bolet, piano, playing Sergei

 Prokofiev's 2nd Concerto with the Cincinnati Symphony conducted